fastify/send/README.md

 ### .mime

-The `mime` export is the global instance of of the [`mime` npm module](https://www.npmjs.com/package/mime).
+The `mime` export is the global instance of the [`mime` npm module](https://www.npmjs.com/package/mime).

 This is used to configure the MIME types that are associated with file extensions